mprib/multiwebcam/README.md

 </div>

-# What it does

-Records synchronized frames from multiple webcams, including frame-by-frame time stamp history, real time synchronization of frames and reporting of dropped frames.

-# Motivation
+# Introduction

 I needed a way to pull down synchronized video while prototyping a computer vision project (https://github.com/mprib/pyxy3d).
 Extreme temporal and spatial precision were less important than getting something reasonable with a minimal budget.
+I did still have the following core needs:

+- Record synchronized frames from multiple webcams
+- include frame-by-frame time stamp history
+- synchronize in real time to understand dropped frame rate

 Please note that given the size of some core dependencies (OpenCV, Mediapipe, and PySide6 are among them) installation and initial launch can take a while.